What is CAMT.053 anyway?

 -89.90, money in stays positive.
 Handy for a quick SUM in a sheet. - Counterparty is direction-aware.
 On a debit, the relevant party is the creditor you paid; on a credit, it’s the debtor who paid you.
 The parser grabs whichever

 RmtInf/Ustrd).
 Some banks split a payment note across two or three of these, so they’re stitched together with a space.
+The structured references (end-to-end ID, mandate ID, account servicer reference) each land in their own column instead of being flattened into one.

 One detail worth mentioning: CAMT has a dozen versions (camt.053.001.02 through .08 and beyond), each with its own XML namespace.
 Rather than hard-code one, the parser matches on tag names and ignores the namespace prefix entirely.
 A German bank’s file and a Swiss one parse the same way.